platformsh/platformsh-docs/docs/src/development/variables/set-variables.md

 ```

 You can also change the variable options after you create them (except for sensitive values, which can't be set to non-sensitive).
-For example, to make the `foo` variable visible at runtime and hidden during the build, run this command:
+For example, to make the `foo` variable visible at runtime and hidden during the build, run the following command:

 ```bash
 platform variable:update foo --visible-build false --visible-runtime true